- WHERE TO STAY

 There are various sub-districts within the Kensington area, broadly the further east you go towards the centre the more affluent and upmarket things become.

-On this page we look at the Earl's Court, Gloucester Road, South Kensington and Kensington High Street districts of Kensington where the vast majority of hotel accommodation is found in Kensington.
+On this page we look at the Earl's Court, Gloucester Road, South Kensington and Kensington High Street districts of Kensington where the vast majority of Kensington hotel accommodation is found.

 The Earl's Court hotel area is the furthest west of the hotel districts within Kensington.
 The centre of the area is Earl's Court Underground Station, all the streets within a 5-min walk from here are full of hotel accommodation.